 Per guidance issued by the North Carolina Community College System (NCCCS), the WE grade was established to act as a withdrawal option for students who were negatively impacted by a national emergency (i.e. the COVID-19 pandemic in 2020 & 2021).
-This option for withdrawal is implemented by the Vice President of Student Services when directed by the NCCCS or at the recommendation of other state and/or federal entities.
-The grade option will not be applied outside of approved circumstances.
-WE grades may not impact financial aid eligibility during specific time periods as directed by the Federal Government and/or the Department of Education.
-The grade will not be counted towards a student's GPA.
+This option for withdrawal is implemented by the Execultive Vice President of Instruction and Student Services as directed by the NCCCS or at the recommendation of other state and/or federal entities.